jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

     public String getJSPPath() {
         return CUSTOM_ACTION_JSP;
     }

-*Listing 29: The new getJSPPath method in MoveReplacedHandler.java*

 All I'm doing here is telling the bean where to find our customized JSP.